 Harry ROBERTS #50278

-Indigenous Australian, Harry ROBERTS, 5th Light Horse Regiment.
+Indigenous Australian, Harry Roberts, 5th Light Horse Regiment

 Harry trained both at Rifle Range Camp, Enoggera and Lytton Camp, near the port of Brisbane before embarking from Sydney in June 1918 with the 1st General Service Reinforcements, arriving at the Port of Suez five weeks later.

 A group portrait of the 1st Reinforcements held at the State Library of Queensland features several Aboriginal soldiers - believed to include: Willie Allen #50246, Glen Combarngo #50248, Herbert Roberts #50265, Patrick Brady #50271, John Lewis #50276, Harry Roberts #50278, and Alexander Stanley #50280.
-However there are no further details on which names matches which soldier.
+However there are no further details on which names match which soldier.

 The Regiment had just completed operations east of the Jordan River, and was undertaking patrols in the vicinity of the ancient city of the Mount of Olives, Jerusalem.